PANDAKO-GitHub/ParallaxSpriteExtension/README.md

 **A1** : No.
 This extension does not support camera rotation.
 The reason is that enabling rotation makes the controls more complex and increases the load.
-What you are looking for may be "[WithThreeJs Extension for GDevelop](https://github.com/PANDAKO-GitHub/WithThreeJsExtension)".
+What you are looking for may be "WithThreeJs Extension for GDevelop (Coming soon)".

 ## Release notes
 ### v0.6.3